debashishmitra/solr-document-copier/README.md

 # solr-document-copier
-A Java Project using Spring and REST for copying Data From a DB to Solr.
+A Java Application to copy data from a database to Solr - exposed as a RESTful Web Service.
+Uses Springframework, Maven, Solrj, Jersey

 #Command for running the standalone version with class files (not jar)